kinjal1692/KCustomView/README.md

 # KCustomView
-The custom view contains three slides that rotate on touch.
+Custom view that rotates with animation.